Row 1: J Hillman, C Lehmann

 Jessica Kahn, MD, MPH

 A second highlight within our division is Dr. Jessica Kahn’s continued collaboration with The Department of Reproductive Health Research of the World Health Organization (WHO).
 Dr. Kahn facilitates a global, on-line network related to cervical cancer prevention and the role of HPV vaccines.
-The network is jointly sponsored by the WHO, UNFPA, and CCHMC.
+The network is jointly sponsored by the WHO, UNFPA, and Cincinnati Children's.
 The goals of the HPV Vaccine CoP are to enable health professionals globally to: 1) share knowledge, experience, and resources regarding cervical cancer prevention; 2) add their opinions to the global policy and practice dialogue on enhancing cervical cancer prevention programs and establishing HPV vaccination programs; and 3) access strategies for cervical cancer prevention program implementation.
 The network currently has more than 1100 members from 118 countries.
 Activities include posting announcements, educational resources, and advocacy tools; providing a monthly newsletter; conducting interactive discussions that allow members to share their experiences and resources; and organizing two global videoconferences about cervical cancer prevention: one focusing on the American, European, Mediterranean and African regions, and the other on the Asia-Pacific region.